 Again, gradually, without rushing, stir in milk and cream, until fully combined.
-Stir in dried thyme, paprika, salt and pepper.
+Stir in dried thyme, paprika, salt, and pepper.

-Layer half of the sliced potatoes onto the bottom of the dish.
 Pour half of the cream sauce over the potatoes, and top with 1 cup of mozzarella cheese, distribute evenly.

 Arrange the remaining potatoes and pour the remaining cream sauce on top.
 Sprinkle the remaining cheddar cheese and Parmesan cheese on top if desired.